VinnieMaen/WebRTCBackend/README.md

 MONGODB_URI=mongodb:<your-connection-uri>
 PORT="80" // Or any other port as you like
 ```
-Replace <your-database-name> with the actual name of your MongoDB database.
+Replace <your-database-name> with the actual connection URI of your MongoDB database.

 ## Running the app